 The theater at the community college which he attended was eventually named for him and the college also houses all of his papers.
 The William Inge Collection at the William Inge Center for the Arts is open for visitors interested in learning more about him and his huge volume of writing.
 A yearly Theater Festival is also hosted by The Center for the Arts honoring outstanding playwrights for their work.

-This is the third stop on our Kansas Author Adventures Trail.
+This is the fourth stop on our Kansas Author Adventures Trail.

 Rebecca Blake Beech